-Members were aware that DAERA had initiated some discussion in relation to the future of the Rural Development Programme and had indicated that it intends to roll out a number of pilot initiatives.
-At this point however it was anticipated that there will be a significant gap period between the end of the current programme due to complete in early 2021 and any successor programme which may be progressed.
-It was also unclear whether or not any successor programme would include individual allocations to Councils and local structures which was currently the case.
+Members will be aware that DAERA has initiated some discussion in relation to the future of the Rural Development Programme and has indicated that it intends to roll out a number of pilot initiatives.
+At this point however it is anticipated that there will be a significant gap period between the end of the current programme due to complete in early 2021 and any successor programme which may be progressed.
+It is also unclear whether or not any successor programme would include individual allocations to Councils and local structures which is currently the case.